 “Soon as I Get Home” was released as the second single from Faith Evans’ debut album “Faith” in 1995.
 If you ask many of her fan base what their favorite song is from her career, many will point to this song.
-In fact, when she chose her top 10 favorite songs exclusively for us earlier this year, she picked this song as number 1 and had this to say:
+In fact, when she chose her top 10 favorite songs exclusively for us in an article years ago, she picked this song as number 1 and had this to say:

 Faith Evans: “I’ve heard many people say this song is a timeless love song.
 It’s one of my faves from my first album, and I love the energy the audience gives me every time I perform it live.”

 So what did it take to make this timeless classic?
 The story of how it came together might surprise you.
 In an interview we did with producer Chucky Thompson, he talked about how the song originally came together: